Production Designers

 Construction Resources

-Established relationships with Barrandov Studios' construction departments and Czech scenic workshops.
-Access to 14 stages up to 2,500m², extensive backlots, and skilled craftspeople with decades of international production experience.
+Set up relationships with Barrandov Studios' construction departments and Czech scenic workshops.
+Access to 14 stages up to 2,500m², extensive backlots, and skilled craftspeople with decades of global shoots experience.

 04.